 In most situations, unless you are financially fortunate enough to have high net assets, most divorce settlements involve distributing debt.
 The debt could be due to mortgages, car payments, student loans, investments or business loans, etc. Depending on the size of the debt, there may be a dispute between divorcing couples about who should pay what and how much.
 Debt qualifies as a liability and falls under New York’s equitable distribution doctrine.

 If you are filing for divorce in Ulster County, NY, it’s important to meet with a qualified divorce lawyer who understands New York laws relating to equitable distribution of assets and debt in divorce.
 Jonathan D. Katz will sit down with you to get a better understanding of your personal financial situation.

 If you believe your soon-to-be-ex accrued debt outside of the marriage – perhaps they have an overindulged shopping habit or have been funding “non-marital extracurricular activities” – I will fight to protect you from having to pay those debts.Call Today for a Consultation with an Experienced Ulster County, NY Divorce Lawyer

 If you or someone you know is getting divorced in Highland, Saugerties, Kingston, New Paltz, Poughkeepsie, Woodstock or anywhere else in Ulster County, NY, talk to an attorney who is extremely knowledgeable about local divorce law with regard to equitable distribution of assets and debt.
 Put Mr. Katz’s knowledge of the Ulster County, NY Family Court system to work for you.
-Contact him today for a confidential consultation at (845) 834-4747 or at toll-free (866) 614-8872.
-Or, fill out our convenient online contact form and request your no-obligation consultation.
+Contact us calling (845) 328-2159 or toll-free (866) 843-6388 or fill out the online contact form to schedule your consultation with Jonathan D. Katz.